Beyond the Multiplex found that there are five types of geographical and place-based distinctions in England’s film provision:

-- Diverse film cities – include the urban centres of Manchester, Bristol, Newcastle, and Sheffield where there is a broad ecology of different types of film exhibition, including, multiplex, independent and boutique cinemas, festivals, film clubs and a diverse array of year-round programming.
+- Diverse film cities – These include the urban centres of Manchester, Bristol, Newcastle and Sheffield, where there is a broad ecology of different types of film exhibition, including multiplex, independent and boutique cinemas, festivals, film clubs and a diverse array of year-round programming.

-- Mainstream multiplex cities – Cities such as Liverpool, Hull and Sunderland are dominated by commercial, multiplex and boutique cinemas, usually competing on location and consumer experience rather than the programme they show.
-There may be some small-scale specialised programming initiatives, but these are usually temporary and supported by volunteers.
+- Mainstream multiplex cities – Cities such as Liverpool, Hull and Sunderland are dominated by commercial, multiplex and boutique cinemas, usually competing on location and consumer experience rather than the programmes they show.
+There may be some small-scale specialised programming initiatives, but these are often temporary and supported by volunteers.

-- Mainstream film towns – Towns such as Barrow-in-Furness, Hartlepool, Middlesbrough, Doncaster, Warrington, Swindon, and Bournemouth all have multiplex cinema provision from the main national chains, but there is a limited opportunity for audiences to see anything outside of this.
+- Mainstream film towns – Towns such as Barrow-in-Furness, Hartlepool, Middlesbrough, Doncaster, Warrington, Swindon and Bournemouth all have multiplex cinema provision from the main national chains, but there is limited opportunity for audiences to see anything outside of this.

 - Limited underserved areas – The most underserved areas in the regions are those that only have irregular film exhibition, such as film clubs in community venues.

-The availability of variety in film programming for audiences is limited to those that live in the Diverse film cities.
+The availability of variety in film programming for audiences is limited to those that live in the diverse film cities.
 Therefore, there is a narrower breath of film audience experiences in the mainstream film cities and towns.
-Film audiences in Diverse film town have the opportunity to see a variety of films but they are often time-limited to when a festival or film club is scheduled.
+Film audiences in diverse film towns have the opportunity to see a variety of films but they are often time-limited to when a festival or film club is scheduled.

 In the cities and towns with a greater availability of different types of film, there is more opportunity to engage with a diverse film culture and this can shape people’s personal film journeys.
 However, in all areas people still have the opportunity to engage with all types of film at home, on television and online.